jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - Take a time
   - Sleep on it

+- I like it
+  - It's growing on me

 - I want to do something
   - I'm dying to do something